JCPedroza/algorithms-and-data-structures-ts/CONTRIBUTING.md

 Use whatever is more concise and easily understood.

-Two to five examples should be ok, depending on the case.
+Two to ten examples should be ok, depending on the case.
 Examples should complement the explanations.
 Use the examples to illustrate edge cases, and basic expected inputs and outputs.